 - Srinagar to Peer ki Gali Distance: 100 Kilometers; 4 to 5 hours of journey

 Aharbal proved to be as beautiful as I imagined it.
 Mughal Road and Peer ki Gali were not in our original travel plan.
-But I was glad that we made this last minute addition.
-Every second we spent on Mughal road was totally worth it.
+But I was glad that we made this last-minute addition.
+Every second we spent on the Mughal road was totally worth it.